opendistro/for-elasticsearch-docs/docs/security-configuration/generate-certificates.md

 ```

 - The `-x509` option specifies that you want a self-signed certificate rather than a certificate request.
 - The `-sha256` option sets the hash algorithm to SHA-256.
-SHA-256 is the default in newer versions of OpenSSL, but older versions might use SHA-1.
+SHA-256 is the default in later versions of OpenSSL, but earlier versions might use SHA-1.
 - Optionally, add `-days 3650` (10 years) or some other number of days to set an expiration date.

-Specify details for your organization as prompted.
-Together, these details form the Distinguished Name (DN) of your CA.
+Follow the prompts to specify details for your organization.
+Together, these details form the distinguished name (DN) of your CA.

-## Generate admin certificate
+## Generate an admin certificate

 To generate an admin certificate, first create a new key: